drtyhlpr/rpi23-gen-image/README.md

 #### SSH settings:
 ##### `SSH_ENABLE_ROOT`=false
-Enable password root login via SSH.
-This may be a security risk with default password, use only in trusted environments. `ENABLE_ROOT` must be set to `true`.
+Enable password-based root login via SSH.
+This may be a security risk with the default password set, use only in trusted environments. `ENABLE_ROOT` must be set to `true`.

 ##### `SSH_DISABLE_PASSWORD_AUTH`=false
-Disable password based SSH authentication.
+Disable password-based SSH authentication.
 Only public key based SSH (v2) authentication will be supported.

 ##### `SSH_LIMIT_USERS`=false
 Limit the users that are allowed to login via SSH.
 Only allow user `USER_NAME`=pi and root if `SSH_ENABLE_ROOT`=true to login.
 This parameter will be ignored if `dropbear` SSH is used (`REDUCE_SSHD`=true).